dominicsayers/foreplay/README.md

 6. Each role contains a list of servers and any overrides to the default settings
 7. For instance the `web` role is deployed to `sandham.xenapto.net`.
 For that server the database is on the same machine (`localhost`).
 The Foreman `concurrency` setting defines which workers from my Procfile are launched on that server.
 8. Note that in the `auxiliary` role I am deploying to two servers.
 On the second (`edrich.xenapto.net`) I'm using port 10022 for SSH instead of the default.
+9. Precompiling assets uses a lot of memory.
+On these servers I get Out Of Memory errors unless I shut down my app first.

 General format: